-See our page on what you should know before taking any psychiatric drug for guidance on the basic information you might want to know about any drug before you take it.
+See our page on what you should know before taking any psychiatric drug for more information that may help with your decision.

 Sleeping pills and minor tranquillisers can have side effects, which can be unpleasant.
-Whether you get side effects or not, and how much they bother you, depends on which drug you are taking and your individual response.
-Check the side effects of benzodiazepines, sleeping pills and anti-anxiety medication sections for further details.
+Whether or not you get side effects depends on which drug you are taking and how you react to that drug.

-All sleeping pills and minor tranquillisers slow your thinking and your reactions, so you should be cautious about driving or operating machinery after taking them as it could be dangerous.
+All sleeping pills and minor tranquillisers slow your thinking and your reactions.
+This means driving or operating machinery after taking these drugs could be dangerous.

-It is illegal to drive while under the influence of drugs, and the person who prescribes your medication should warn you of this.
-They may be legally obliged to report you to the DVLA if they suspect your ability to drive is affected.
+They may be also legally obliged to report you to the Drivers Vehicle and Licence Association (DVLA) if they suspect your ability to drive is affected.

-Some of the drugs discussed in this resource are controlled drugs under the Misuse of Drugs Act.
-This means that the rules for storing them, and writing and dispensing prescriptions, are stricter than for other drugs.
+Some of these medications are controlled drugs under the Misuse of Drugs Act.
+This means that stricter rules may apply to these drugs, such as for writing and dispensing prescriptions.

-It also means that if you pass on any of these drugs to relatives or friends, you are technically committing a criminal act and could be liable to imprisonment or a fine.
+It also means that if you are in possession of these drugs when you haven't been prescribed them, or you pass on any of these drugs to relatives or friends, you are technically committing a criminal offence.
+This means you could be liable to imprisonment or a fine.